Simra18/Codetech-C-Internship/Task1/Task1_README.md

 ---

 ## Description:
+File handling in C enables a program to store and retrieve data from external files, allowing persistent data management beyond runtime.
+It plays a crucial role in real-world applications such as logging systems, configuration files, and data storage utilities.
 This task demonstrates a **menu-driven file handling program** written in C.
 The program allows the user to perform the following operations on a text file named `data.txt`: